Environmental policy of China: History

 Beginning in 1998, the Chinese Communist Party (CCP) began to shift from a focus on pure developmentalism towards eco-developmentalism.
 Responding both to scientific evidence on the environment and increasing public pressure, the CCP began to re-formulate its ideology to recognize that the developmentalist approach during reform and opening up was not sustainable.
 The CCP began to use the terminology of environmental culture (huanjing wenhua) and ecological civilization.

 Two large reforestation programs, the Natural Forest Protection Program and the Returning Farmland to Forest program, were announced in late 1998.
 The programs were piloted in Sichuan, Shaanxi, and Gansu in 1999.
 They became widely implemented in 2000.
 The Natural Forest Protection Program called for major reductions in timber harvest, forest conservation, and instituted logging bans in most of Sichuan, Yunnan, Guizhou, and Tibet.
 The program provided for alternative employment opportunities for former logging industry workers, including hiring them for reforestation work.
 The Returning Farmland to Forest program paid farmers to plant trees on less productive farmland and provided them with a yearly subsidy for lost income.

 According to the Chinese government website, the Central Government invested more than 40 billion yuan between 1998 and 2001 on protection of vegetation, farm subsidies, and conversion of farm to forests.
 Between 1999 and 2002, China converted 7.7 million hectares of farmland into forest.

 China became one of the 17 founding members of the Like-Minded Megadiverse Countries in 2002.
 The group was established to promote consultation and cooperation on the preservation and sustainable use of biodiversity.

+China implemented its first renewable energy law over 2005-2006, expanding the market for renewable technology.